 Managing it in the short term

-- Learn to recognise the warning signs and intervene early with a distraction.
-If that doesn’t work, take them somewhere that is calm and away from distractions.
+- Learn to recognise the warning signs and intervene early with a distraction or take them somewhere that is calm and away from distractions.

 - Use simple language and acknowledge their frustration, show them you understand.
 Be calm but assertive.
 Keep your face neutral and lower the volume and pitch of your voice.